kfaryarok/ABUELA/README.md

 If you don't have Python installed on your computer, you can simply run the executable file located in the `bin` folder.

-As of the latest version, you will need to install the LaTeX environment to be able to run the software.
+**As of the latest version**, you will need to install the LaTeX environment to be able to run the software.
 You can get a version of said LaTeX environment [here](https://miktex.org/download).
+However, our plan is that in the future, there will be an ABUELA installer of some sort that makes the whole process of installing ABUELA & LaTeX very smooth and simple.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)